Why your shaving cream is watery and what to do about it?

 ● Water’s Role in Foam Formation

-Water in shaving cream plays a crucial role in maintaining the correct particle size for foam formation.
-Thus, even though it might seem like the cream becomes excessively watery, the water actually helps to create an optimal foamy texture.
+Water in shaving cream is crucial in maintaining the correct particle size for foam formation.
+Thus, even though it might seem like the cream becomes excessively watery, the water helps to create an optimal foamy texture.

 ● Solvents in Shaving Cream

 Solvents, particularly water, are crucial for dissolving the ingredients in the shaving cream.
-This process ensures all elements are thoroughly mixed and able to serve their purpose when used.
+This process ensures all elements are thoroughly mixed and can serve their purpose when used.

 ● The Propellant Gases in Shaving Creams